Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Linear discriminant analysis over general domains

-\end{theorem} Similar rates of convergence have been shown to hold for regularized estimates in the functional linear regression setting \parencite[see e.g. ][]{Cai2012a,Tong2018,Sun2018,Reimherr2018}.
-However, a key difference in our model is that the residual random variable $\epsilon = Y - \langle X, \beta^0 \rangle_{\calL^2(\M)}$ and the functional predictor $X$ are not independent, preventing the direct application of such results.
+\end{theorem} Similar rates of convergence have been shown to hold for regularized estimates in the functional linear regression setting \parencite[see, e.g., ][]{cai2012minimax,tong2018analysis,sun2018optimal,reimherr2018optimal}.
+However, a key difference in our model is that the residual random variable $\epsilon = Y - \langle X, \beta^0 \rangle_{\calL^2(\M)}$ and the functional predictor $X$ are not independent, which prevents the direct application of such results.
 Therefore, Theorem \ref{thm:risk_manifold} shows that in spite of such a dependence structure we are nevertheless able to recover the functional linear model rates of convergence.
-The proof is provided in the appendix.
+The proof is provided in Appendix~\ref{sec:proofs}.